 Photo by Cynthia Berkshire Installation by Yayoi Kusama

-A Sony Innovator’s Award recipient for filmmaking, Jahmani’s films have aired on PBS/Thirteen WNET and been presented at the Whitney Museum of American Art, Walker Art Center, St. Louis Art Museum, The Kitchen, Lollapalooza Music Concert Tour, and Madonna’s Who’s That Girl Tour, among others.
+A Sony Innovator’s Award recipient for filmmaking, Jahmani’s films have aired on PBS/Thirteen WNET and have been presented at the Whitney Museum of American Art, Walker Art Center, St. Louis Art Museum, The Kitchen, Lollapalooza Music Concert Tour, and Madonna’s Who’s That Girl Tour, among others.
 His short film, Why Am I A Threat?, featuring Ice Cube, was featured in BAM’s (Brooklyn Academy of Music) 2019 film series, Black 90s: A Turning Point in American Cinema, curated by Ashley Clark.

 Jahmani has collaborated and worked on film and television projects with Oliver Stone (Nixon / film), Joss Whedon (Buffy The Vampire Slayer /television series), John Dahl (The Last Seduction/film), Orlando Bagwell (Matters of Race / PBS documentary series), and Bill Moyers, and Marc Levin (Rikers: An American Jail / PBS documentary film).
 He studied filmmaking at Pratt Institute, received a directing fellowship at the American Film Institute, and was a documentary fellow with The Gotham Project Involve.

-Jahmani’s photographs from Asphalt Spirits NYC Part I: 1976=1986 + Part II: 1999-2025 are included in the private collections of Keith Haring, The Buhl Collection, Andy Spade, and others.
+Jahmani’s photographs from Asphalt Spirits NYC Part I: 1976-1986 + Part II: 1999-2026 are included in the private collections of Keith Haring, The Buhl Collection, Andy Spade, and others.

 *See CV below for a complete list of directing, producing, and photography credits.